LuckyLuke12344/tinhdiem-xethocluc-web/README.md

 # tinhdiem-xethocluc-web
 Help you calculate scores and consider academic performance According to Circular 58/2011/TT-BGDĐT Vietnam.
-Note this website is for Vietnamese secondary and high school students
+Note this website is for Vietnamese secondary and high school students | Direct web https://luckyluke12344.github.io/tinhdiem-xethocluc-web/ or click to deloyments -> github-pages